Categories

 A part of Digby Woods is used by the park staff as a compost pile, collecting brash from around the park as part of general maintenance.
 Once fully rotted, the compost is used in places such as the Long Border in the Formal Garden and the Walled Garden.
 To prevent the compost pile from spreading […]

-Category: Conservation Blog
+Conservation Blog News

 There are no scheduled dates for Saturday conservation tasks during the summer.
 The programme should recommence in the autumn.
 We may run ad-hoc tasks if the opportunity arises, they will be announced here and on Facebook.
 Thank you to everyone that has supported us thus far, and look forward to reconvening in the autumn.